harness/developer-hub/docs/platform/triggers/triggering-pipelines.md

 ## Add a trigger to a pipeline

 These steps assume you're familiar with [creating CD pipelines](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-cd-quickstart) or [creating CI pipelines](../../continuous-integration/use-ci/prep-ci-pipeline-components.md).
-Your pipeline must have a defined codebase for the trigger to listen on.
-For more information, go to [Create and Configure a Codebase](../../continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase.md).
+Your pipeline must have a [default codebase](/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/#configure-the-default-codebase) for the trigger to listen on.

 1. Go to your pipeline in Harness.
 2. Select **Triggers** in the Pipeline Studio header.